 - Student must receive a grade of "B" or higher in the course AND

 To receive articulated credit, students must enroll at the community college within two years of their high school graduation date.
 For a list of courses eligible for articulation, please click here.

-For more information, contact your high school guidance counselor or the college representative listed below:
+For more information, contact your high school development counselor or email@example.com

 Information for high school CTE counselors and instructors: Please see the CCC Articulated Credit Approval Form.